Arthritis Specialist

 • Ultrasound

 You might be asked to provide a sample of your joint fluid for testing.
-To take a sample, he’ll numb the area, then withdraw a small amount of fluid with a needle.
+To take a sample, our Richmond arthritis specialist will numb the area and then withdraw a small amount of fluid with a needle.

-With a conservative approach to arthritis treatment, the team at Comprehensive Hand Surgery Center creates a treatment plan that’s right for your condition.
+With a conservative approach to arthritis treatment, the Richmond team at Comprehensive Hand Surgery Center creates a treatment plan that’s right for your condition.
 Dr. Galpern generally only recommends treatment when pain and weakness make it difficult for you to perform day-to-day activities.
+He can help with lifestyle recommendations that may help delay treatment, such as activities that support hand strength.

 Various forms of treatment are used for arthritis.
 Dr. Galpern may recommend: